 There are a few things that can happen during the sample collection that will reduce the chances of getting a viable sample back to us.

-- Eating, drinking or smoking at least and hour before taking your sample.
+- Eating, drinking or smoking at least an hour before taking your sample.

-- Brushing your teeth within the hour before taking your sample, as your mouth can then be too clean.
+- Brushing your teeth within an hour before taking your sample, as your mouth can then be too clean.

-- Not closing the specimen tube and activating the drying mechanism for the swab.
+- Not closing the specimen tube* firmly to activate the drying mechanism for the swab.
 This means that the sample can develop mould.